Virtuant/katacoda-scenarios/ansible/01-ansible-getting-started/step3.md

+## Prepare Remote Target: Install SSH

+1\.
 Let us exit from the ansible container:

 `exit`{{execute HOST1}}

+2\.
 Enter the target host container:

 `t`{{execute HOST1}}

+3\.
 In our case, the target is an Ubuntu machine with no SSH server installed.
 Let us do that now:

 `apt-get update; apt-get install -y openssh-server; service ssh start`{{execute HOST1}}

+4\.
 Now, an ssh server is not only installed, but it's running.
 You can verify that by running:

 `service ssh status`{{execute HOST1}}